-First let’s start with what plants you’d like use in this herb planter.
+First, let’s start with what plants you’d like to use in this herb planter.
 Think of 4 or 5 herbs that you love.
 Go to a local nursery and look at the information tags.
 Match herbs that have the same light and water requirements.
-Also, think about climate.
+Also, think about the climate.
 Some plants love the sun like rosemary, but in a hot climate rosemary needs a bit of shade.
 While in a cooler climate rosemary can hang out in the sun most of the day with no problem.

 I live in a hot climate.
 I have paired rosemary, lemon thyme, curry, and a couple of flowers called Kalanchoe, just to add some gorgeous colors, bonus they are edible too!
 You could choose edible flowers if you like.
 Make sure they have the same light and water needs.
-Pansies, marigolds, and nasturtiums are all edible flowers, and are great additions to an herb garden.
+Pansies, marigolds, and nasturtiums are all edible flowers and are great additions to an herb garden.
 Make sure to buy ones that say they are edible.

-In another planter I have thyme, basil, sage, parsley, and petunias for color.
+In another planter, I have thyme, basil, sage, parsley, and petunias for color.
 I wouldn’t plant basil and rosemary together because rosemary doesn’t love to be moist and it doesn’t need fertilizer, while basil loves water and fertilizer.
 Eventually, the bald spot was filled in by the lemon thyme and petunias.

 What kind of dirt to use in a herb planter?